Saskatoon Police Service: Freezing deaths ("starlight tours")

 The Saskatoon Police Service has engaged in what has been called "starlight tours", the practice of taking Indigenous people to the edge of the city in the dead of winter and abandoning them there.
 In January 2000, Darrell Night was dropped off on the outskirts of Saskatoon but was able to survive.
 The two officers involved were convicted of unlawful confinement in September 2001 and sentenced to eight months in prison.
 In 2003, police chief Russell Sabo admitted that there was a practice in place, that the force had been dumping Indigenous people outside the city for years, after revealing that in 1976 an officer was disciplined for taking an Indigenous woman to the outskirts of the city and abandoning her there.

 Other Indigenous people who may have been subject to "starlight tours" are Rodney Naistus, Lawrence Wegner and Neil Stonechild.
-Rodney Naistus and Lawrence Wegner died in 2000 and their bodies were discovered on the outskirts of Saskatchewan.
+Rodney Naistus and Lawrence Wegner died in 2000 and their bodies were discovered on the outskirts of Saskatoon.
 However inquests in 2001 and 2002 into their deaths were unable to determine the circumstances that led to their deaths.
 The inquest juries made recommendations related to police policies and police force relations with Indigenous people.
 Neil Stonechild's body was found in 1990 in a field outside Saskatoon.
 A 2003 inquest was not able to determine the circumstances that led to his death.
 Two officers were dismissed from the Saskatoon Police Service for their alleged involvement in this matter.

 Between 2012 and 2016, the "Starlight tours" section of the Saskatoon Police Service's Wikipedia article was deleted several times.
 An internal investigation revealed that two of the edits originated from a computer within the police service.
 A spokesperson for the force denied that the removal of content was officially approved by the force.
 On 31 March 2016, the Saskatoon Star Phoenix reported that "Saskatoon police have confirmed that someone from inside the police department deleted references to "Starlight tours" from the Wikipedia web page about the police force."
 According to the report, a "...police spokeswoman acknowledged that the section on starlight tours had been deleted using a computer within the department, but said investigators were unable to pinpoint who did it."
 The police spokeswoman stated that the force is working to "move forward with all of the positive work that has been done, and continues to be done that came out of the Stonechild inquiry."